Skip to content

 Description

-Query the players bound in this group.
+Queries the players bound in this channel and generates an info image.

 dota2tracker.query-match <match_id>